Greenhouse gas emission statistics - carbon footprints

 Carbon dioxide emissions associated with EU consumption

 The right-hand bar of Figure 1 shows the carbon dioxide (CO2) emissions due to final use of products within the EU-28 economy.
 The EU-28 final use of products encompasses consumption by private households and governments as well as the use of products for gross fixed capital formation, or in other words investments, such as buildings, plants and machinery, motor vehicles, and infrastructure.
-The estimate includes all CO2 emitted to produce the final product, including emissions from intermediate inputs and including emissions abroad.
+The estimate includes CO2 emitted to produce the final product, including emissions from intermediate inputs and CO2 emissions avoided due to importing intermediate and final products.
+The estimate of avoided CO2 emissions may be seen as an approximation of the CO2 emitted abroad to produce the imported products by the EU-28.
 As the point of reference is the final product, it gives a consumption perspective of CO2 emissions and is also referred to as consumption-based accounting.
 This type of estimate is also known as a ‘carbon footprint’.
-The carbon footprint of the EU-28 measures how much CO2 was emitted due to EU-28's demand for products.
+Eurostat's carbon footprint of the EU-28 measures how much CO2 would have been emitted due to EU-28's demand for products, if all imported products were produced within the EU-28 using an EU-28 average production technology.

 The EU-28's total carbon footprint was equal to 7.2 tonnes CO2 per person in 2017.
 It consists of about 1.7 tonnes of CO2 per person (tonnes/person) directly emitted by private households from burning fossil fuels (for example for heating dwellings and fuelling private vehicles) and 5.5 tonnes/person emitted indirectly along the production chains of final products which were either consumed or invested in within the EU-28.
 A majority of the latter — 4.4 tonnes/person — stemmed from domestic production activities actually located in the EU-28.
-A smaller part, equal to 1.2 tonnes/person, is estimated to have originated from production activities outside the EU-28 that created intermediate and final products that were then imported into the EU-28 for final use.
+A smaller part, equal to 1.2 tonnes/person, is estimated to have been avoided by importing intermediate and final products into the EU-28, eventually for EU-28 final use.

 Carbon dioxide emissions associated with EU production